JessicaHoang/income_expense_tracker/README.md

+# Project: Income Expense Tracker
-# Project: GitHub CoPilot for Beginners: Write Software With AI course Cumulative Activity
+## a GitHub CoPilot for Beginners: Write Software With AI course activity
 A guided project where I created a website to track income and expenses sing HTML, JavaScript, and GitHub CoPilot